Free Portraits Free Portraits

 It’s very simple:

-Over a three month period leading up to the world-wide Help-Portrait day – Saturday 7th December 2013 – volunteers go out to the shoot locations to take the portraits.
-The portraits – one per person – are then edited, contributed to the pool of images, printed and then mounted on hard-board decorated by school children before being distributed for free.
+Over an annual season, including world-wide Help-Portrait day – Saturday 6th December 2014 – volunteers go out to shoot locations to take portraits.
+The portraits – one per person – are then edited, uploaded online via DropBox, printed and then delivered and presented to the portrait beneficiaries for free.

 What has been achieved.

-Ubuntu Help-Portrait volunteers have successfully given over 19,500 portraits at over 180 events in the past three years.
+Ubuntu Help-Portrait volunteers have successfully given over 56,000 portraits at over 320 events in the past five years.

-Over several weeks, volunteers head-out to take portraits – spreading Help-Portrait joy – starting on Saturday 3 August and leading up to the global Help-Portrait day on Saturday, 7 December 2013, we plan to give over 25,000 free portraits!
+During the season year, volunteers head-out to take portraits – spreading Help-Portrait joy – including on global Help-Portrait day on Saturday, 6 December 2016.
+We plan to give over 25,000 free portraits!